 In Dianna’s own words, “I’m a mediocre cook, a dreadful decorator, and a deadly gardener.
 So I might as well make better use of these hands and eyes.”

 Founder of Booher Consultants, a communication training firm, and then more recently founder of Booher Research Institute, Dianna has worked with more than a third of the Fortune 500 organizations and more than a dozen federal agencies to improve the way they communicate.
-Clients include IBM, Exxon Mobil, JP Morgan Chase, Bank of America, Lockheed Martin, Boeing, PepsiCo, Raytheon, M.D.
+Clients have included IBM, Exxon Mobil, JP Morgan Chase, Bank of America, Lockheed Martin, Boeing, PepsiCo, Raytheon, M.D.
 Anderson Cancer Center, American Airlines, Texas Instruments, NASA, the U.S. Navy, and the U.S. Army.

 Dianna’s Personal Story About How She Began Her Writing Career